vmware-archive/bosh-deployment-resource/README.md

 * `manifest`: *Required.* Path to a BOSH deployment manifest file.

 * `stemcells`: *Required.* An array of globs that should point to where the stemcells used in the deployment can be found.
+Stemcell entries in the manifest with version 'latest' will be updated to the actual provided stemcell versions.

 * `releases`: *Required.* An array of globs that should point to where the releases used in the deployment can be found.